Crises of Citizenship: Global Spotlight Week 2018

 Wednesday, February 21 | 5:30pm @ FedEx Global Education Center, Atrium

 Released in 2017, The Other Side of Hope depicts the fictional story of a traveling salesman’s friendship with a recently arrived Syrian asylum seeker.
-The panel will include Dr. Niklaus Steiner (Director, Center for Global Initiatives), Professor John Stephens (Political Science and Director, Center for European Studies), and Professor Nadia Yaqub (Asian Studies).
-Professor Priscilla Layne (Germanic and Slavic Languages and Literatures) will moderate the conversation.
-Refreshments will be provided.
+The panel included Dr. Niklaus Steiner (Director, Center for Global Initiatives), Professor John Stephens (Political Science and Director, Center for European Studies), and Professor Nadia Yaqub (Asian Studies).
+Professor Priscilla Layne (Germanic and Slavic Languages and Literatures) moderated the conversation.
+Refreshments were provided.

 African Immigrants in Canada and the Racial Discrimination Boomerang